Disabled Students’ Allowances (DSA)

 You are likely to be eligible for DSA funding through your individual Research Council.
 In these cases the University makes the application for DSA on your behalf.
 If you are funded in this way and wish to apply for DSA you need to make contact with us so that we can begin this process.

-After you have made an application for DSA your funding body will write to you to confirm whether or not you are eligible.
-If you are eligible, at this stage you will be asked to attend an assessment of need.
+If they have deemed you eligible for DSA, they will ask you to attend an assessment of need.
 This is not a medical assessment; it is a discussion between you and a study needs assessor which aims to ensure that any study-related disability support requirements you have can be met.
 You will discuss the demands of your course and the impact of your disability with the assessor, who will talk to you about different bits of equipment and support available to help you to perform academically to the best of your abilities.

 There is a network of assessment centres around the country and you can attend whichever one it is easiest for you to get to.
-You can find a list of all of them on the National Network of Assessment Centres website.
+You can find a list of all of them on the DSA QAG website.

 If you have any questions about how to arrange your needs assessment or would like to discuss the process further, please contact us.